MicrosoftDocs/globalization/globalization/testing/what-to-look-for-when-testing.md

 ## Internationalization checklist

-Here is a summary of areas that should be validated to ensure localizability.
+Here's a summary of areas that should be validated to ensure localizability.

 ### Operating system (OS) support